 As has become a tradition, the BIN@ Champion of the Year Award was also handed out during the event.
 This prize is assigned to a person who should be renowned for his/her work, dedication and outstanding performance in the entrepreneurship and innovation sector, as well as for the contribution to the development of the network.
 This year, 2019, the prize went to three managers of SUPERA Parque, Dalton Marques, Eduardo Cicconi e Saulo Rodrigues, for their immense contribution and commitment to strongly delivering the annual event’s Brazilian edition.

 The work of the BIN@ network continues and has as its unceasing aim to stimulate the cooperation between its actors.
-This edition of BIN@ was closed with two sessions which, in their turn, will have the potential of turning this collaboration and integration even more effective.
+This edition of BIN@ was closed with two sessions which, in their turn, will have the potential of enhancing this collaboration and integration even further.
 The first session was the round of business talks between the actors of regional innovation ecosystem which included the system S – SEBRAE, SENAI, SENAC, laboratories of the university and the R&D departments of companies.
 The second was the presentation of projects part of the ‘Health to Business’ initiative.
 This undertaking, with the support received from ‘Hospital das Clínicas’, lasted the whole week and proposed to create solutions for severe health problems.
 The winning solution will have the opportunity to spend a period of innovation-driven immersion at the Cornell University, US.